Bryantellius/tc-node5-classroom/AGENDA.md

-# 11/9/21
+# 11/15/21

 ## To Do

-1. JS Promises Review
+1. JS Review
-2. JS Promises Quiz
+2. Codewars
-3. Codewars
+3. React Intro
-4. JS Fetch API Exercise
+4. React Intro Exercise (briefly)
-5. Practice Time
+5. React State and Props
-6. NPM and Webpack
+6. React State and Props Exercise